fran-scala/qosf-c5-task2/README.md

 ![amp_emb+ansatz](https://github.com/fran-scala/qosf-c5-task2/blob/f243e75a9cb24f5e0430e7df7025ac889eea1873/Images/circuit_amp_emb.png?raw=True)

 Since in the case of Angle Embedding the previous ansatz seemed to struggle in classyfing correctly, we tried to increase its complexity by adding to the *RY* rotations also a layer of *RZ* rotations.
 Then three *CNOT* gates are applied linearly.
+It should be noticed that by combining *RY* and *RZ* the whole Bloch sphere will be spanned for each qubit.

 ![ang_emb+ansatz](https://github.com/fran-scala/qosf-c5-task2/blob/f243e75a9cb24f5e0430e7df7025ac889eea1873/Images/circuit_ang_emb.png?raw=True)

 We considered as output of the function the sum of the probabilities of the 2nd half of the computational base states.

 To train our classifier we defined a dedicated function `train_classifier` that progressively updates the variational ansatz parameters to act as a classifier given the training set, the correct training labels, the initial rotation angles and the number of layers of the ansatz.
 In addition, one can also evaluate the model performances during the training by passing test set and labels.
 As a cost function we use the cross entropy calculated by giving in input the array containing all the output of the computation and the array of correct labels.
 During the training, we also display the the accuracy of the classification performed with the parameters at each step.
 One data item is considered to be of class 1 if the output of the `construct_circuit` function is greater than 0.5, otherwise it is considered as belonging at class 0.
-As an optimizer we chose [Adagrad](https://pennylane.readthedocs.io/en/stable/code/api/pennylane.AdagradOptimizer.html), that is a gradient-descent optimizer with past-gradient-dependent learning rate in each dimension, meanin that it adjusts the learning rate for each parameter *x_i* in the parameter vector *x* based on past gradients.
+As an optimizer we chose [Adagrad](https://pennylane.readthedocs.io/en/stable/code/api/pennylane.AdagradOptimizer.html), that is a gradient-descent optimizer with past-gradient-dependent learning rate in each dimension, meaning that it adjusts the learning rate for each parameter *x_i* in the parameter vector *x* based on past gradients.
 We set the the stepsize at *0.25* and we repeat the training process for *30* epochs.

 Last but not least, we implemented the function that calculates the average trend of train and test accuracy, plotting them if `plot=True`.
 The function reads the train and test `.csv` files and after having randomly initialized the parameters of the classifier it calls the `train_classifier` function.
 Here we set a random seed in order to have reproducibility of the data.
 This is repeated *10* times.
 In addition, here we keep track of the training time in order to compare the time requirements of each approach as the number of layers increases.